artisan-roaster-scope/artisan/_pages/devices.md

   nav: "devices"
 ---

-Artisan can communicate with a large number of devices out-of-the box and can call external programs to be extended programatically.
+Artisan can communicate with a large number of devices out-of-the box and can call external programs to be extended programmatically.